-Understanding Protected Health Information (PHI) & How to Protect It
+What is Protected Health Information (PHI) & How Do I Protect It?

-Protected Health Information, commonly known as PHI, refers to any information that relates to an individual’s health status, medical history, or treatment.
+Protected health information, commonly known as PHI, refers to any information that relates to an individual’s health status, medical history, or treatment.
 This sensitive and confidential data includes records of doctors’ visits, prescription medication details, laboratory test results, insurance information, and other personally identifiable information.
-The significance of PHI cannot be overstated as it plays a critical role in patient care and healthcare operations while also being governed by strict privacy laws.
+Protecting PHI plays a critical role in patient care and healthcare operations, which is why HIPAA strictly governs it.

 What Does PHI Stand For in Healthcare?